amna-farhath/telecom-churn-analysis/README.md

-# 📉 Telecom Customer Churn Analysis & Prediction Dashboard
+# Telecom Customer Churn Analysis & Prediction

 This project is a full data pipeline and business intelligence solution focused on understanding and predicting customer churn in the telecom industry.
 It involves **ETL operations, machine learning, and dynamic dashboarding** using: